richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The success of the software was largely due to Robert McNeel’s insight: “Writing code is not something designers really want to get their head into.”
 His “business model” had a two-pronged approach: “designers set up sophisticated relationships between the parts of the design problem” and, in addition, the company would make the software available for free during the development process, benefitting from the input of users worldwide.42 Although a small firm by comparison, without the deep pockets of a Dassault Systèmes or Autodesk, by 2009 McNeel reported having 250,000 Rhino users worldwide, among them 50,000 in the field of architecture.
 This number has since bourgeoned further, as Rhino became commonplace in architectural offices and urban design practices.43[1-2]

+In the field of architecture, the virtual wall beyond software and databased design has already been pierced,[1-2]

 #### python